cpanagopoulos/A-Whale-Off-the-Portfolio/README.md

 ## Challenge

 A client investment firm has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.
-Apply quantitative analysis techniques using Python and Pandas so the client can identify which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios.
+Apply quantitative analysis techniques using Python and Pandas so the client can identify which portfolio (Hedge Fund, Whale, Algos) is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios.

 ## Deliverables